-Throughout the candidate’s journey from its beginning of searching a positioning to getting hired, a potential employee will have many interactions with the company itself.
+Throughout the candidate’s journey, from its beginning of searching for a job offer to getting hired, a potential employee will have many interactions with the company itself.
 All those interactions are called touchpoints.
 Candidates will use those experiences for their final decision of accepting or not the job offer.
 That is why a company should make the candidate’s journey persuasive and engaging by improving and personalizing the candidate’s experience throughout the application process.

 Furthermore, having a pleasant Candidate Journey will get positive word-of-mouth about your company going.
 This means that you will have your employer brand speaking for itself when it comes to terms of good company culture, working conditions and inclusive workplace.
 Additionally, your employees themselves can convey a positive image about your employer brand by recommending job opportunities within the company through their networks.
 Introducing an employee referral program can make all these referrals easy to manage and help you to better attract top talents.

 Job seekers exhibit specific behaviours that employers should understand to succeed at attracting talent in today’s business environment.
 Nearly all of today’s job seekers will only consider working for a company if they believe in the company’s mission.
 Additionally, everyone wants to feel a sense of belonging at work, so it is important to use inclusive language at every touchpoint.